sokil/php-mongo/README.md

 }
 ```

+This package in addition to PHPMongo adapter also has data provider and log router for MongoDb.

 #### Support of migrations
 If you require migrations, you can add dependency to "[sokil/php-mongo-migrator](https://github.com/sokil/php-mongo-migrator)", based on this library: